top of page

 Many parents today assume that technology is a gateway to advancing learning in their children.
 It is estimated that 67% of parents whose children use electronic media believe that it helps their child’s learning.
 However, student school performance throughout this nation does not support this assumption.
 The reality is that the negative impact associated with technology has snuck up at a pace that has caught many off guard.

 Learning is the acquisition of knowledge or skill through study.
 Study requires contemplation, time, attention, examination, and analysis.
-Children who spend extended periods of time on electronic devices actually decrease their ability to concentrate, focus and actively engage in the process of learning.
+Children who spend extended periods of time on electronic devices can actually decrease their ability to concentrate, focus and actively engage in the process of learning.

 Researchers and pediatricians warn against putting devices in the hands of young children during their formative years when brain development is critical.
 Electronic devices can easily become a substitute for standard childhood play.
 Traditional play is the work of childhood and the foundation for developing socialization and problem-solving skills fundamental to healthy development.
 Imaginary play is especially important.
 Because digital forms of play require no imagination, over time, the portions of the brain used in imaginary thought become underutilized and underdeveloped.

 While society looks the other way, digital dependency is taking hold of many young children and teenagers.
-Certainly, electronic devices and other forms of technology are here to stay, as are alcohol, drugs, tobacco, gambling, cars....
-All have the potential to become dangerous.
+Certainly, electronic devices and other forms of technology are here to stay, as are alcohol, drugs, tobacco, gambling, and cars—all of which have the potential to become dangerous.
 We owe it to our children to properly educate them on the benefits as well as the dangers of technology and be diligent overseers.
 To stand firm in the face of naysayers and social pressure requires parental strength, determination, and confidence.
 In the end, we reap what we sow.
 Winning this battle will be well worth the fight.

 © Sharon Knapp Lamberth, February 2, 2021